Rules and Regulations

 ART.
 1 – INTRODUCTION

-L'Étape Argentina by Tour de France is an amateur cycling event whose purpose is to bring participants closer to the experience of the world’s greatest cycling competition, the TOUR DE FRANCE.
-In our venues, we aim to deliver top-level sporting entertainment for cyclists, their families, and sports fans.
-We also seek to increasingly involve the populations of the host cities, providing an economic impact not only during the event days but also by stimulating tourism, sports, and local culture throughout the year.
+L'Étape Argentina by Tour de France is an amateur cycling event whose objective is to bring participants closer to the experience of the greatest cycling competition in the world, the TOUR DE FRANCE.
+In our venues, we aim to provide the highest level of sporting entertainment for cyclists, their families, and sports fans.
+We also seek to increasingly involve the populations of host cities, generating economic returns not only during the days of the events, but also by stimulating tourism, sports, and local culture throughout other periods of the year.

 Events of this magnitude held in Argentina represent a milestone in national and Latin American cycling.

-This regulation aims to inform and establish the rules of participation, ensuring maximum safety for participants, staff, and the public attending the events, as well as fostering harmonious coexistence among everyone in an environment of equality and camaraderie.
+These regulations aim to inform and set out the rules of participation, ensuring the maximum safety of participants, staff, and the public present at the events, as well as harmonious coexistence among all in an environment of equality and sportsmanship.

 ART.
 2 – REGISTRATION

-- Registration to participate in the L'Étape Argentina by Tour de France races must be carried out exclusively through the official event website.
+1. Registration to participate in the L'Étape Argentina by Tour de France races must be completed exclusively through the event’s official website.

-- The registration period ends once the total number of slots (as described in the general overview of the race) has been filled, or at the discretion of the organization, without prior notice.
+2. The registration period ends when the total number of spots is reached (as described in the General Event Description) or at the discretion of the organization, without prior notice.

-- For the purpose of classification into age group categories, each participant must take into account the age they will be on December 31 of the year of the race at the time of registration.
+3. For age group classification purposes, each participant must consider the age they will be on December 31 of the year of the race at the time of registration.

-- Incorrect completion of the registration form, including registering in the wrong age group, will result in the immediate disqualification of the participant.
+4. Incorrect completion of the registration form, including registration in the wrong age group, will result in the participant’s immediate disqualification.

-- Participation in the L'Étape Argentina by Tour de France events implies full and unconditional acceptance of these regulations.
+5. Participation in L'Étape Argentina by Tour de France events implies full and unconditional acceptance of these regulations.
 No subsequent claims regarding the content of these regulations will be accepted.

 ART.
 3 – KIT COLLECTION